Kamenorite/playwright-dom-extractor/CROSS-MACHINE-SETUP.md

 # Cross-Machine Compatibility Guide

-This guide provides instructions for setting up the Playwright DOM Extractor on different machines and environments to avoid compatibility issues.
+This document provides instructions for setting up the Playwright DOM Extractor on different machines and environments to avoid compatibility issues.

 ## Option 1: Direct Installation